DenaJGibbon/gibbonR/README.md

 **IMPORTANT UPDATE: An updated version of this package will be released soon**

-gibbonfindR: An R package for classification, detection and visualization of acoustic signals using machine learning
+gibbonR: An R package for classification, detection and visualization of acoustic signals using machine learning
 ================
 Dena J. Clink & Holger Klinck